KelsyT/KelsyT.github.io/_posts/2024-05-23-finding-your-vibe.md

 #### Extrinsic motivators

-I used to spend hours playing games like Borderlands, chasing after the next procedurally generated loot drop, hoping to find the next best gun.
+I used to spend hours playing games like Borderlands when I was a teenager.
+I'd chasing after the next procedurally generated loot drop, hoping to find the next best gun.
 I spent a lot of time reading user interfaces designed to show me how my current weapon compared to the loot on the floor in front of me.

 ![steamuserimages-a akamaihd](https://github.com/user-attachments/assets/1f30c4fb-c24c-4d9f-9344-c8bcfceb3eab)

 These extrinsic motivators are everywhere because they succeed at increasing player retention.
 I can recall being pulled along the looter shooter string in Borderlands.
-I enjoyed the world and inhabitants of Borderlands, but it was the curiosity of which gun was inside the next chest that hooked me as a teen.
+I enjoyed the world and inhabitants of the game, but it was the curiosity of which gun was inside the next chest that hooked me.
 I find these motivators still have a chance to sink their teeth in me if given the back seat to the other motivators I now find more compelling, but we'll get to those later.

 Games like Diablo and Borderlands are called Action RPG's, a genre defined by an emphasis on the statistical progression of the players attributes.
 The problem lies when the extrinsic motivators *undermine* the *Gesamtkunstwerk*, which means "total work of art", the blend of Presentation, Story and Gameplay in the context of video games.